lavanat/Horiseon-Code-Refactor/README.md

 ## License

 Refer to the License file in the repo.

-Bootcamp module 1 challenge - refactor code to be more accessible